cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Starting and Stopping the Daemon ................................

-To Start a file tailer daemon execute:
+To start a File Tailer daemon execute:
-  ``sudo service file-tailer start``
+  ``service file-tailer start``

-To Stop a file tailer daemon execute:
+To stop a File Tailer daemon execute:
-  ``sudo service file-tailer start``
+  ``service file-tailer start``

-**Note** : File Tailer stores log files in the /var/log/file-tailer directory.
+**Note**: File Tailer stores log files in the /var/log/file-tailer directory.
 PID, states and statistics are stored in the /var/run/file-tailer directory.

 Configuring Authentication Client for File Tailer .................................................

-Authentication client parameters :
+Authentication client parameters:
   - pipes.<pipe-name>.sink.auth_client - classpath of authentication client class
   - pipes.<pipe-name>.sink.auth_client_properties - path to authentication client properties file , sample file is
     located at ``/etc/file-tailer/conf/auth-client.properties``

-you can refer to Authentication Client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`
+You can refer to Authentication Client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`

 Description of Configuration Properties